catmengi/DynamicRPC/README.md

+I think this DynamicRPC project can be considered dead, since i dont want to fix it.
+I will start new RPC project in future with same ideas about not using IDL, and support argument-sync beetwen client a server :(

 TCP IO is VERY buggy right now, it have A LOT OF MEMORY LEAKS.
 I think i should rewrite TCP in future to fix this

 DynamicRPC is a RPC framework that dont uses IDL and support argument-sync beetwen client a server